 Inbound marketing strategies are the answer.

-Not only do they help cut through the noise but they are also, typically, less expensive than outbound marketing methods.
+Not only does inbound marketing help cut through the noise but they are also, typically, less expensive than outbound marketing methods.
 What’s more, the effects of inbound marketing are often more long-term and sustainable.

 At its core, inbound marketing is all about bringing customers to you and not the other way around.

-But before we talk about inbound marketing for startups, let’s take a quick look at what inbound marketing actually is.
+But before we talk about how to start inbound marketing for startups, let’s take a quick look at what inbound marketing actually is.